 Newton Abbot CIC works with a wide range of organisations around the town, including Teignbridge District Council, Newton Abbot Town Council, Teignbridge Community & Voluntary Services and Surestart.

 The CIC's activities broadly fall into three areas:

-Newton Abbot CIC has six non-executive Directors who are all volunteers and receive no salary for their involvement.
+Newton Abbot CIC has a Board of Directors who are all volunteers and receive no salary for their involvement.
 All the Directors live or work within the Newton Abbot area, have the skills and abilities to lead and support the development of Newton Abbot CIC.